Pictostudio/website-useful-links/README.md

 With this project, I created one for myself and then altered this one to allow for others to either host, slefhost and use.

 ## Features
-- Feature One
+- Static Webpage
-- Feature Two
+- Colour Customisation
-- Feature Three
+- Search Box

 ## License